LDAWG-a11y/a11yWebApp/src/guides/accessible-basic-disclosure-widgets.md

 Perhaps you didn't fully know why I added a data attribute on to our accordions heading?
 I'll explain that briefly now:

-So, our structure means that our panel is a sibling of our heading, not the actual button, so I couldn't change the display properties of the panel, based upon the `aria-expanded` value of something that was neither a sibling or a child element (I \*think\* it is now possible with some shiny new CSS, but that wouldn't work for older browsers).
-So now when I use the adjacent sibling selector (the plus symbol +) in CSS, I can basically say, if this heading has `data-open="false"` add these styles to its next sibling and obviously if it is a value of false, we can set different styles, as demonstrated below:
+So, our structure means that our panel is a sibling of our heading, not the actual button, so I couldn't change the display properties of the panel, based upon the `aria-expanded` value of something that was neither a sibling or a child element (I **think** it is now possible with some shiny new CSS, but that wouldn't work for older browsers).
+So now when I use the adjacent sibling selector (the plus symbol '+') in CSS, I can basically say, if this heading has `data-open="false"` add these styles to its next sibling and obviously if it is a value of `false`, we can set different styles, as demonstrated below.

+### Adding the basic CSS

 ```css
 /* When our accordion heading has data-open="false" set, get the panel